Complaints and Comments

 The aim of everybody at Wetmore Road Surgery is to provide all our patients with the best care possible.

-Your help and ideas in achieving this are most welcome.
-You can give these in writing to the Practice Manager, using the suggestion box in the Reception Area or verbally to any of the Team.
+Tell us what we do best, where we don't meet your expectations plus any ideas and suggestions you may have.
+Only by listening to you can the practice continue to build and improve upon the service it offers.
+You can give these in writing to the Practice Manager, using the comments form, suggestion box in the Reception Area or verbally to any of the Team.

 How to make a complaint

-- Provide an apology where this is appropriate
+- Make sure you received an apology, where this is appropriate

 If you feel that we have not responded to your concerns fully please do not hesitate to come back to us to discuss these further.
-However, if you feel this is not possible, please contact the Patients Service Team
+However, if you feel this is not possible, please contact Patient Advisory Liaison Service (PALS).

 What we shall not do

 At no point will the fact that you have made a complaint be recorded in your medical record.
 All issues you raise will be treated in the strictest confidence and will not affect your current or future care.

 Compliments and Suggestions

 It is always appreciated when compliments are received and, as with complaints, we use this as a way of learning for the future.
 When we receive a compliment we share this with the team and encourage individuals to work to the high standards that your compliment has acknowledged.
 Please forward any compliments for the attention of our Practice Manager or one of the partners.